January 18, 1980

 He was nominated for the Teen Choice Award for Choice Movie: Breakout Male for his role as Peter Bretter in comedy film Forgetting Sarah Marshall (2008).

-He co-wrote and starred in role as Gary in musical comedy film The Muppets (2011), for which he was nominated for the Georgia Film Critics Association Award for Best Adapted Screenplay.
+He co-wrote and starred as Gary in musical comedy film The Muppets (2011), for which he was nominated for the Georgia Film Critics Association Award for Best Adapted Screenplay.

 He was nominated for the Independent Spirit Award for Best Male Lead for his role as David Foster Wallace in drama movie The End of the Tour (2015).